ilyapilya/Cloud-Threat-Detector-WIP/README.md

 # Cloud-Threat-Detector

+## NOTE:
+### THIS IS A WORK IN PROGRESS, CURRENTLY IN THE BACKEND DEV AND DATABASE INTEGRATION PHASE

 A tool that automatically scans and detects vulnerabilities in cloud platforms.
 This tool is intended to assess the security posture and detect anomalous behavior and threats with monitoring and alerting.

 Cloud security is paramount in the ever-evolving transition from old infra to cloud computing.
 This tool will ensure cloud and infrastructural security within the cloud storage system.